+Goop Guap: Gwyneth Paltrow Sells Out Of $75 Candles That Smell Like Her Vagina

-In White Folks News: Gwyneth Paltrow Is Selling $75 Candles That Smell Like A Vagina
+Gwyneth Paltrow Sells Out Of $75 Candles That Smell Like Her Vagina

 According to Page Six, Gwyneth Paltrow is tripping.

-The actress is reportedly selling a candle that smell like her vagina.
-The “This Smells Like My Vagina” candle is reportedly on sale now for whopping $75, with the product description breaking down how the candle came to be.
+The actress is reportedly selling a candle that smells like her vagina.
+The “This Smells Like My Vagina” candle is reportedly on sale now for a whopping $75, with the product description breaking down how the candle came to be.

 “This candle started as a joke between perfumer Douglas Little and GP,” reads the website.
 “The two were working on a fragrance, and she blurted out, “Uhhh..this smells like a vagina” — but evolved into a funny, gorgeous, sexy, and beautifully unexpected scent.
 (That turned out to be perfect as a candle).”